 Rabies is an infectious viral disease that affects the nervous system.
 It is transmitted by a bite or saliva from a rabid animal.

 Worldwide, about one person every 10 minutes dies of rabies, mostly in Africa and Asia.
 Although human rabies is relatively rare in the United States, where there are typically only a few cases per year, animal bites are very common.
 As a result, thousands of people each year receive rabies post-exposure prophylaxis, or PEP.
-The recommended treatment is four shots given in the first two weeks after exposure on days 0, 3, 7 and 14.

 Avoid bats or animals that appear to be sick, flopping around, or behaving unusually, and keep your pets up to date on their rabies vaccinations.